In the Ravine: Plot summary

 Grigory Tsybukin decides to marry his elder son, Anisim.
 The latter receives the news calmly, but without enthusiasm.
 His bride Lipa is a poor girl, so joining the Tsybukin family might be seen as a gift of fate, for somebody without a dowry.
 Anisim arrives three days before the wedding and, as a gift, brings silver rubles, which look brand new.
 At his own wedding, he quickly gets drunk and starts bragging about a friend he has in the city, Samorodov, whom he refers to as "a special person."
 Not long before leaving for the city, Anisim makes hints about some kind of murky business this friend of his, Samorodov, had involved him into.
 "I will either get rich or perish," he says.

 On the day of Anisim's departure, Varvara Nikolayevna attempts to put it to him, that while their family is rich, its life is quite horrible, for what they do, is cheat the people in every conceivable way, and are being hated by them.
 She mentions God, but Anisim is unimpressed.
 He, the man who claims to have the gift of 'seeing through people,' has never in his life met a true believer.
 At the station Tsybukin the elder asks his son to stay at home, promising to "shower him with gold", but the latter says no: he seems to truly enjoy his job in the city, which involves uncovering all sorts of crookery and deception.
-In fact, even during his short stay in the village, he has inadvertently succeeded in solving to cases of petty theft.
+In fact, even during his short stay in the village, he has inadvertently succeeded in solving two cases of petty theft.